term7/RaspberryPi-VLC_Videolooper/README.md

 find /dev/sd* | sed -n '1~2!p' | sed ':a;N;$!ba;s/\n/ /g' > "$mnt"
 ```

-This simple function just writes the SCSI disk identifier of the inserted USB devices to a temporary log file (.mnt).
+This script writes the SCSI disk identifier of the inserted USB devices to a temporary log file (.mnt).
 Each time a USB device is inserted this file will be overwritten.
+It does not really matter what this script does with this file, as long as it modifies it so that inotify can catch the modification.

 Finally we need to make this script executable:<br>
 `sudo chmod +x /usr/local/bin/automount`